willaboza/Programmable_Colorimeter/README.md

 5. Create function for isCommand.

+   Function isCommand returns a boolean by parsing each string entered

 6. Illuminate r, g, and b LEDs from PWM 0-->1023 for test purposes.

+   Drive up RGB LED from duty cycle of 0 to 1023 on each r, g, and b LED seperately

 7. Calibrate r, g, and b LEDs.

    Instructs the hardware to calibrate the white color balance and displays the duty cycle information when complete.

    Ramp up red LED, then green LED, and finally blue LED from 0 to 1023 PWM values.
-Find the point at which each of the RGB values cross a user defined threshold.
+Plot measured values Find the point at which each of the RGB values crosses a user defined threshold.

 8. Trigger Command.